-After sending the last byte of the stream data to bitstream buffer, host application must call vpu_DecUpdateBitstreamBuffer() with "size" = 0 to signal the end of stream to VPU thus prevent VPU from being stalled due to stream buffer empty, then keep calling vpu_DecStartOneFrame().
-After the last display output picture has come out, the display frame index (indexFrameDisplay) will be changed to -1.
-When host application receives this index, it can easily detect the end of the sequence processing.
+After sending the last byte of the stream data to bitstream buffer, the host application must call vpu_DecUpdateBitstreamBuffer() with "size" = 0 to signal the end of stream to VPU, and thus prevent VPU from being stalled due to stream buffer empty, and then keep calling vpu_DecStartOneFrame().
+After the last display output picture appears, the display frame index (indexFrameDisplay) will be changed to -1.
+When the host application receives this index, it can easily detect the end of the sequence processing.

-When display delay exists (display reordering option in H.264, B-frames in other codecs), host application gets the buffered decoder output frame even after finishing actual decoding operation.
-In this case, host application still needs to call vpu_DecStartOneFrame() as usual.
-Until the delayed display output frames are completely flushed out, the VPU decoder will provide the display frame index of the newly displayed output to the host application.
+When display delay exists (display reordering option in H.264, B-frames in other codecs), the host application gets the buffered decoder output frame even after finishing the actual decoding operation.
+In this case, the host application still needs to call vpu_DecStartOneFrame() as usual.
+When the delayed display output frames are completely flushed out, the VPU decoder will provide the display frame index of the newly displayed output to the host application.
 And if there is no more available output, the VPU decoder returns a display frame index (indexFrameDisplay) of -1.